BostonBSD/financials/README.md

 Will likely run on any derivative of these operating systems [Linux Mint, Elementary OS, Trisquel, Raspberry PI OS, NomadBSD, GhostBSD, etc].

-Will compile and run on Fedora 37, however, there is a glib issue and it won't operate quite as optimally.

 ----------------------------------------------------------

 RSI INDICATOR NOTE: